 For certification, students must complete course requirements with a GPA of at least 2.5.
 None of the certificate courses may be taken satisfactory/fail.

 In addition, some proficiency in a high-level computer language is required.
 Examples of some of the courses that may be used to satisfy the computing requirement: CSC 170 or CSC 171.

 Please note: Course substitutions may be possible with the Program Adviser’s approval.

 At graduation, students successfully completing the Actuarial Studies Program will receive a certificate at their departmental diploma ceremony.

-To become an Associate Member of the Society of Actuaries, one must pass a series of examinations.
+To become an Associate Member of the Society of Actuaries (SOA), one must pass a series of examinations.
 Some or all of these may be taken while employed, or after college graduation; some may be taken while still a student.

 The first examination is in Probability.
-View more information about the exams »».
+View more information about the SOA exams »».

-Certificate students could and are strongly encouraged to take the first two examinations before, or upon, graduation.
+We encourage certificate students to take the first two examinations before graduation.
 The exams are given three times a year: February, May and November.